synergy2411/vdf-sept21-ng/training_ref.md

 - Register / Login Yourself on Firebase
 - Firebase assigns token on success Login
 - Make GET call with JWT Token

+# Routing Terminologies
+- Routes : configure the components with routes
+- RouterModule : configure the routes for App
+- RouterLink : configure the links for URL
+- RouterOutlet : provide the space to load the component template
+- Router Service : programmatically navigate the user
+- CanActivate Gaurd - routes protection
+- ActivatedRoute Service : access of route / URL